 We are all a bit cooped up indoors right now and going places sounds quite nice… especially if you are in the beginning stages of wedding planning and looking to secure a location and date.
 2021 is going to be busy with folks who have chosen to postpone but also for freshly engaged couples.
-With that in mind, we encourage couples to proceed forward in planning to venue hunt in even the most untraditional ways.
+With that in mind, we encourage couples to proceed forward in planning your wedding venue hunt in even the most untraditional ways.

-First off… We advise that you consider the following before you start buckling down on your venue search:
+First off… We advise that you consider the following before you start buckling down on your wedding venue search:

 - What time of year/month are you seeking?